 Who knew there were so many types of pickle?
-According to the Pickle Primer by Pickle Packers International, there are four main categories of pickle, with countless variations.
+According to Pickle Packers International, there are four main categories of pickle, with countless variations.

-- Dill: The most popular kind of pickle, made with fresh dill.
+These are the most popular kind of pickle, made with fresh dill.
 “Kosher” pickles are the most common deli find, and dill weed is added to the pickles in the final stages of fermentation.
 Other kinds of dill pickles include Polish and German style.

-- Sweet: These pickles are made in a mixture of vinegar, sugar, water, and spices.
+These pickles are made in a mixture of vinegar, sugar, water, and spices.
 The following types of pickles are categorized as sweet.

-- Bread and butter: Tangy and bright green, these pickles are the famous thinly-sliced chips, smooth or waffle-cut, that you’ll often find on cheeseburgers at fast food places.
+Bread and butter: Tangy and bright green, these pickles are the famous thinly-sliced chips, smooth or waffle-cut, that you’ll often find on cheeseburgers at fast food places.

-- Candied: These are pickles that are packed in an extra-sweet brine, often a syrup.
+Candied: These are pickles that are packed in an extra-sweet brine, often a syrup.

-- Pickled Peppers: Jalapeños, banana peppers, cherry peppers, pepperoncini, etc. can all be pickled in the same method as cucumbers.
+Jalapeños, banana peppers, cherry peppers, pepperoncini, etc. can all be pickled in the same method as cucumbers.

 No matter what route you choose for pickling, you’ll end up with some delicious (and often long-lasting) pickles that add an extra something special to that boring sandwich you brought for lunch.
 Experiment with different spices and herbs, as well as various types of vinegar, to find your perfect combination.